utkualkan4112/Maze-UCS-AStar/README.md

 # Maze-UCS-AStar
-Solving Color-Maze Puzzle using Search
+Solving Color-Maze Puzzle Using Search

+## Getting Started

--You can use Maze.txt or create your own maze like:
+To solve the Color-Maze Puzzle, you can either use the provided `Maze.txt` or create your own maze.

--X's are walls
--S is out agent
+### Maze Format

+Here's what each character in the maze file represents:

+- `X`: Walls.
+These are barriers and cannot be passed.
+- `S`: Our agent.
+This is the starting point in the maze.
--0's are empty place needs to be colored (when collered they will turn into 1's)
+- `0`: Empty places that need to be colored.
+When these are collected, they will turn into `1`s.

+### Example

+XXXXX
+XS0XX
+X0X0X
+X0XXX
+XXXXX

+This represents a small maze where the agent `S` needs to collect the `0`s and turn them into `1`s.

+## Contributing

+If you'd like to contribute, feel free to open a pull request!